bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 {% imgpopup /images/2017-11-03-more-kid-names/samwise.png 75% Samwise %}

-Perhaps more surprising is that there were 7 boys born in 2003 whose parents chose to name them **Legolas**.
-They'd be 14 now.
+Perhaps more surprising is that there were 7 boys born in 2003 and 6 boys born in 2015 whose parents chose to name them **Legolas**.

+{% imgpopup /images/2017-11-03-more-kid-names/legolas.png 75% Legolas %}

+The boys born in 2003 would be about 14 now.
 I hope they're surviving adolescence okay.

 And, of course, there's **Gandalf**.
 No one would name his son Gandalf, right?

-_(Cough!)_ **Wrong**.
+_Wrong_.
 The parents of 5 boys born in 1970 chose Gandalf as the perfect name for their little boys.

 ## Bilbo